 Malware infection on a website or in a database could serve as a wake-up.
 Users may realize that they need to take better care of security.

 It is essential to perform regular scans to find and get rid of any potential threats.
 The longer malware exists in the database, the more harm it can cause, not only to the website but also to site visitors.

 The guidance in this article will help you to identify and remove malware from the WordPress database.

 Regardless of the method chosen, always proceed with care.

-If you enjoyed reading this article about how to scan the WordPress database for malware, you should read this one on doing a WordPress database reset.
+If you enjoyed reading this article on how to scan WordPress database for malware, you should check out this one about how to do a WordPress database reset.